Connecticut 1031 Protection Act

 Connecticut State Representative John Shaban, who introduced and sponsored the bills during the 2012 and 2013 legislative sessions, clearly explained the bill’s intent by stating, “It is easier to stem a crises than respond to one.
 This bill offers reasonable and predictable consumer protection at no cost to the taxpayer.”

 On March 15, 2012 Todd Pajonas testified in Hartford, CT on the need for the protections afforded by H.B.
 5415 before the Committee on Banks.
 In 2013, during the following legislative year, Todd Pajonas once again testified before the Committee on Banks, and extolled the benefits of the 1031 Protection Act.
 House Bill 6339 and Senate Bill 911 were ultimately passed by the Connecticut Legislature and signed into law by the Governor.

 Todd Pajonas, commenting on the one year anniversary, stated, “I want to once again thank Representative John Shaban who took the time to understand how this legislation will protect investors.
 This Act provides investors in Connecticut, as well as investors in other states utilizing Qualified Intermediaries who do business in Connecticut, the peace of mind and protections they deserve.”

-Matthew K. Scheriff, Executive Vice President of Legal 1031 Exchange Services, Inc., further commented, “1031 exchange transactions help to fuel our economy by allowing investors to grow their investments.
+Matthew K. Scheriff, Executive Vice President of Legal 1031 Exchange Services, LLC, further commented, “1031 exchange transactions help to fuel our economy by allowing investors to grow their investments.
 It is important for federal and state governments to provide legislative support and security so investors can have the confidence they need.”

 The full text of the law can be seen at An Act Concerning Banks, Loan Production Offices, Exchange Facilitators, Public Deposits and Real Property Liens.